gadicc/meteor-hmr/docs/React_Hotloading.md

 Then follow these React Hotloader specific steps:

-1. In your project root, `npm install --save-dev react-hot-loader@^3.0.0-beta.2 redbox-react` (check for the latest version of react-hot-loader)
+1. In your project root:
+  1. `npm install --save react-hot-loader@^3.0.0-beta.2` (check for the latest version of react-hot-loader)
+  1. `npm install --save-dev redbox-react`
 1. See the [babelrc docs](./babelrc.md) if `.babelrc` support is new for you.
 Make sure your *project root* `.babelrc` has at least the following (there's an example at the end of this file):